mastergray/common-fn-js/README.md

 # common-js
-Common functions I use in my projects
+Common functions I use in my nodejs projects